Take a moment to consider your marriage. How are you doing?

 Timely Marriage Counseling Leads to Lasting Results

-Many couples put off needed mariage counseling.
+Many couples put off needed marriage counseling.
 Some statistics suggest that the average couple waits six years before seeking relationship therapy from a marriage and family therapist or other professional.

 There are many reasons this happens.
 Sometimes one partner is invested in the thought of seeking help, but the other partner is not.
 Other times, couples struggle to admit they actually need help, or they wait and hope the problem will go away on its own.
 Many couples fear that counseling won’t work, and that all the time, money, and emotional energy invested into counseling would be wasted.